Juvenile Indigent Defense Delivery System

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Arkansas has two ways in which a youth can be prosecuted in adult court.

-- The state has discretion to file a motion in juvenile court requesting that a case be transferred to adult court or to designate the youth as an extended juvenile jurisdiction offender if the juvenile is 14 or 15 years old at the time they are alleged to have committed a serious offense enumerated by statute.
+- Discretionary Judicial Waiver: The state has discretion to file a motion in juvenile court requesting that a case be transferred to adult court or to designate the youth as an extended juvenile jurisdiction offender (subject to juvenile disposition and adult sentence) if the case involves a youth 14 or 15 years old at the time when they allegedly committed certain enumerated offenses.
+Some of these offenses include: possession of a handgun on school grounds; aggravated assault; and when a young person is at least 14 years old and engages in conduct that constitutes a felony.
 Ark.
 Code Ann. § 9-27-318(b).

-- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed certain enumerated offenses.
+- Direct Filing: The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and allegedly committed an offense that would be considered a felony if committed by an adult or (2) is at least 14 years old at the time they allegedly committed certain enumerated offenses.
 Ark.
 Code Ann. § 9-27-318(c).

 In addition to youth being transferred from juvenile court to criminal court, a youth charged in criminal court can be transferred to juvenile court.
 Ark.
 Code Ann. § 9-27-318(e).
 At a transfer hearing, whether in juvenile or criminal court, the judge must consider statutorily listed factors to determine whether to transfer the child to a different court.
 Ark.
 Code Ann. § 9-27-318(g).
 In some circumstances, a criminal court judge “shall” enter a juvenile delinquency disposition.
 Ark.
 Code Ann. § 9-27-318(j).